elnatal/music-backend/README.md

    Open [http://localhost:4000/v1/api-docs](http://localhost:4000/v1/api-docs) in your browser.

 3. **Get IdToken:**
-    - To simulate the authentication flow we are going to use `/auth/get-id-token` as a client application.
+    - To simulate the authentication process we are going to use `/auth/get-id-token` as a client application.
-    - It will generate `idToken`
+    - It will generate `idToken` (which comes from firebase)
 4. **Authenticate using the idToken**
     - Send a post request to `/auth` with the `idToken` to authenticate
-    - It generate a `token`
+    - It will generate a `token`
 5. **Use the token to access other Apis**
     - In the top right corner you can find **Authorize** button
     - Set the token there and you are good to go